 Types of Contract Breaches: The Fundamental Breach of Contract

 Sometimes a fundamental breach of contract happens, even when everyone tries their best to fulfill the agreement.
 Whether someone deliberately breaks the agreement or circumstances make it impossible to meet the terms, you need to know how to handle a contract breach.
+Modern contract compliance management software systems can help identify potential issues before they escalate into breaches.
 Let’s explore what happens when a fundamental breach occurs and what you can do about it.

 What is a fundamental breach of contract?